Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: Physics Reasoning: From Observation to Explanation

-Data-driven approaches aim to discover unknown physical laws directly from data.
+\textbf{Methods.} Data-driven approaches aim to discover unknown physical laws directly from data.
 A prominent example is Symbolic Regression (SR), which extracts interpretable mathematical expressions without prior knowledge of the governing equations.
-This makes SR a powerful tool for generating human-readable models that overcome the "black-box" nature of many neural networks.
-The primary obstacle for SR is navigating its vast combinatorial search space while ensuring physical plausibility.
-To this end, recent advancements focus on incorporating hard physical constraints, such as unit consistency, to accelerate the learning process and guide the discovery toward physically meaningful equations~\cite{zhang2024_interpretable_turbulence_sr}.
+The key challenge is navigating the combinatorial search space while enforcing physical plausibility.
+Recent work therefore incorporates hard physical constraints (e.g., unit consistency) and domain priors to guide the search toward meaningful equations~\cite{zhang2024_interpretable_turbulence_sr}.

-On the other hand, physics-informed learning is applied to problems where the governing equations are already established.
-This paradigm incorporates known physical laws as constraints within neural architectures.
-The most notable example is Physics-Informed Neural Networks (PINNs), which embed the governing partial differential equations (PDEs) directly into the neural network's loss function.
-This ensures that the model's solution adheres to fundamental physical principles.
-This methodology has found widespread application across diverse fields, including the modeling of high-speed and hidden fluid mechanics~\cite{mao2020_pinn_high_speed_flow, raissi2020_hidden_fluid_mechanics}, solving the incompressible Navier-Stokes equations~\cite{jin2021_nsfnets}, and simulating flow in porous media~\cite{almajid2022_pinn_porous_media}.
-Its utility also extends to solid mechanics for problems in elasticity theory and fatigue life prediction~\cite{vahab2021_pinn_biharmonic_elasticity, zhou2023_pinn_fatigue_life}, as well as to energy systems for solving optimal power flow problems and modeling the complex degradation processes in lithium-ion batteries~\cite{nellikkath2022_pinn_ac_opf, wang2024_pinn_battery_degradation}.
+Recent domain-specific systems suggest a broader agentic pattern for hypothesis generation.
+For example, the multi-agent framework of Hu et al. automates variable selection, hypothesis formulation, symbolic regression, and mechanistic explanation for physical-law discovery~\cite{hu2024_multiagent_materials_discovery}.